 Nauli can be classified as being of three types:

 Before learning the technique of Nauli, Uddiyana bandha must be learnt.
 Uddiyana bandha is an abdominal lock, which is done by first emptying the lungs by forceful exhaling.
 Then the breath is held and the abdomen is pulled under the ribcage.
 Once this technique is learnt the process of Nauli becomes much easier.

 When to perform Nauli kriya?
-Nauli is associated with contraction of the stomach muscles, and hence the best time to practice is early morning after bowels are clear.
-To be clear Nauli must never be practiced on a full stomach.
-If heavy meal has been eaten, Nauli can be practiced only after 6 hours when the food is completely digested.
+Nauli is associated with contraction of the stomach muscles, and hence the best time to practice is an early morning after bowels are clear.
+To be clear Nauli must never be practised on a full stomach.
+If the heavy meal has been eaten, Nauli can be practised only after 6 hours when the food is completely digested.